 External pain relief is simply relieving pain through external measures.
 Relief for this type of pain typically comes in the form of creams or gels, although, you can see it take the form of kinesiology tape.
 This type of pain relief is used by physical therapists to lift the skin over tense muscles.
 Once this area has become decompressed, your brain recieves new signals from pain receptors, decreasing the pain and tension on the target area.

-Other types of pain relief include gels like Biofreeze.
-This cooling gel provides fast acting pain relief to sore joints and muscles, back aches, and arthritis.
+Other types of pain relief include things like Biofreeze.
+This cooling substance provides fast acting pain relief to sore joints and muscles, back aches, and arthritis.
 Used by physical therapists, chiropractors, and athletes around the world, Biofreeze is free of NSAIDs, parabens, and propylene glycol.
+Biofreeze comes in several different forms including gel, spray, cream, and patches so you can find which works best for you!

 Treating pain with different temperatures has proven to be a very effective pain relief method.
 The hard part is knowing when to use heat and when to use cold treatments.
 Generally, it is recommended to use cold therapy for acute pain and inflammation or swelling, whereas muscle pain and stiffness is treated with heat.
 Also known as cryotherapy, using cold therapy to treat pain works by reducing the flow of blood in a particular area which then reduces inflammation and swelling.
 This can also reduce nerve activity by numbing the target area.
 Heat therapy works in the opposite way.
 Instead of reducing blood flow, the idea is to increase circulation.
 Increasing the temperature even slightly can ease discomfort and increase muscle flexibility.
 There are cases where heat therapy should not be used.
 Talk to your doctor about your pre-existing conditions and how they could conflict with this kind of therapy.